integrateddatasvc/agency-registry/README.md

 ### How to add an agency

 - Create a directory in the relevant group under the registry
-- Create an ids.yaml file, with at least the ROR identifier
+- Create an ids.yaml file, with at least its ROR identifier
 - Run the updater script in the utils directory: `python updater.py <group>/<agency>`
+  - This will further populate the ids and add metadata files from other registries
+- (to be continued)

 ## Identifers and basic information
 Below list of sources we have identified and can be used to compile basic agency profile information.
 Note that only a few provide public API end point, and all seem to lack OpenAPI / Postman docs.
+Some offer a full database download.
 ROR seem like a good starting point for identifiers.

 ### [Crossref Funder ID](https://www.crossref.org/services/funder-registry/)
 The Funder Registry and associated funding metadata allows everyone to have transparency into research funding and its outcomes.
 It’s an open and unique registry of persistent identifiers for grant-giving organizations around the world.